alkiranet/terraform-provider-alkira/docs/resources/connector_aws_vpc.md

 * Changing an existing connector to a new AWS VPC is not supported at this point.
 You need to create a new connector for a new AWS VPC.

-* Updating an existing connector may need to re-provision to make the change effective, e.g. changing the segment the connector is associated.
+* Updating an existing connector might require the tenant network to be re-provisioned to make the change effective, e.g. changing the segment the connector is associated.